In the Path of the Ancient Olmec Tour

 Although none of the signature colossal stone heads remain, the remains of the massive earthen mound that was the focus of the ceremonial complex can still be seen on an island rising above the surrounding swamp.
 One of the earliest known in Mesoamerica, the Great Pyramid is 110 feet high.

-After our explorations, we continue to Lake Catemaco and overnight for two nights at the La Finca Hotel, beautifully located on the edge of the lake.
+After our explorations, we will continue to Lake Catemaco and overnight for two nights at the La Finca Hotel, beautifully located on the edge of the lake.
 (B/L/D)

 Day 4Explore San Lorenzo Tenochtitlán